 In the world of equine-assisted mental health and equine-assisted learning, Leif Hallberg, M.A., LPC, LCPC needs no introduction.
 An internationally-acclaimed author, educator, consultant, and therapist, Leif explores the myriad benefits that can be gained from respectful, mindful interactions between horses, humans and the natural world.

-As these interactions are complex and dynamic, they involve many moving parts.
-Unlike typical education, coaching, or therapy provided in a four-walls setting, professionals providing these emerging interventions are required to understand the intricacies and reciprocal relationships between many different systems while protecting the wellbeing of all involved in the service, both human and non-human alike.
+Unlike typical education, coaching, or therapy provided in a four-walls setting, professionals including horses in mental health or learning are required to understand the intricacies and reciprocal relationships between many different systems while being skilled and practiced protecting the wellbeing of all involved in the service, both human and non-human alike.

 In the P.A.C.E.
-Model ™ of Animal-Assisted Therapy, Tanya Bailey of the University of Minnesota visually demonstrates the scope of knowledge a professional must understand to competently provide, or even research, a human-animal-nature interaction.
+Model ™ of Animal-Assisted Therapy, Tanya Bailey of the University of Minnesota visually demonstrates the knowledge areas a provider must be competent in to safely and effectively provide a human-animal-nature interaction.

 Leif’s goal is to create educational and personal growth offerings that teach a solid foundation of safety, ethics, professional and business practices, and horsemanship skills, while inspiring participants to continue learning and exploring their relationships with self, others, and the natural world.

 Come to one of Leif’s workshops and fall in love with learning!